IIT-Bombay student attempts suicide, saved by hostel mates

-The student’s hostel mates say he tried to hang himself but failed; he then popped some pills and began to scream in pain, alerting other students
+The 23-year-old student's hostel mates say that he tried to hang himself but failed; he then popped some pills and began to scream in pain, alerting other students

 A student’s attempted suicide rocked the IIT-Bombay campus on Monday.
 The 23-year-old student, who was pursuing his MTech in Earth Sciences was rushed to the IIT Bombay Hospital and then taken to to the nearby Hiranandani Hospital in Powai, where he is currently recuperating.

 Hostel mates say the student had kept three suicide notes, but Powai police said no note was found.
 File pic

 The incident comes in the wake of two students having allegedly committed suicide on the IIT campus since last September.
 The student was alone in his room in Hostel 5 when he allegedly attempted suicide.
 According to his hostel mates, he first tried to hang himself, but was unsuccessful and then immediately popped some pills.

 “Due to the reaction of these pills, he started screaming in pain and we rushed to his room.
 He had a towel tied around his neck so we understood what was happening and immediately rushed him to the hospital on campus.

 The doctors provided an ambulance which rushed him to Hiranandani Hospital,” said one of the students.
 The incident took place around 7 am on Monday and he was taken to Hiranandani Hospital around 9 am in an unconscious state.
 With most students away on vacation, very few are currently on campus.

 The student’s roommate, too, was not around at the time of the incident.
 Some students and two senior officials from IIT-Bombay rushed him to the hospital.
 “He is originally from Bihar and his brother stays in Delhi.
 His brother reached Mumbai early on Tuesday morning.
 We are taking turns to stay with him in case he needs help,” said another student.